-The display of the WL patch on athletes' uniform is compulsory and is to be located for men on either upper arm, or either side of the upper chest, and for women, on the right or left thigh of the skirt/shorts.
+The display of the WL patch on athletes' uniform is compulsory and is to be placed in one of the following locations:

+- either upper arm

+- either side of the upper chest

+- the right or left thigh of the skirt/shorts

-The patch shall depict the World Lacrosse logo, the event title, and the event location.
+The patch shall depict the World Lacrosse wordmark and the event title.
 The World Lacrosse Brand Style Guide shall be available on the WL website and a file, created in Adobe Illustrator (vector art), shall be supplied to each participating Member no later than twelve (12) months prior to the competition.
-A WL electronic logo will be provided for download to each Member's team contact twelve (12) months in advance of the event and minimum size of patch will be advised at this time.
+A WL electronic logo will be provided for download to each Member's team contact twelve (12) months in advance of the event.
+The patch can be included as part of the design of the uniform or as a patch added to the uniform.
+Patch size for the examples below is 9.5 cm x 5 cm (3.75 inches x 2 inches).